ToreMartinHagen/cli/docs.kosli.com/content/client_reference/kosli_snapshot_s3.md

 ---
-title: "kosli environment report s3"
+title: "kosli snapshot s3"
 ---

-## kosli environment report s3
+## kosli snapshot s3

-Report an artifact deployed in AWS S3 bucket to Kosli.
+Report a snapshot of an artifact deployed in AWS S3 bucket to Kosli.

 ### Synopsis

-Report an artifact deployed in AWS S3 bucket to Kosli.
+Report a snapshot of an artifact deployed in AWS S3 bucket to Kosli.
 To authenticate to AWS, you can either:
 	1) provide the AWS static credentials via flags or by exporting the equivalent KOSLI env vars (e.g. KOSLI_AWS_KEY_ID)
 	2) export the AWS env vars (e.g. AWS_ACCESS_KEY_ID).